Bukit Malawati: Kota Malawati (Malawati Fort)

-Cannons reinforced the ring of fortifications that encircled the fort, which was constructed by local villagers during the second Sultan of Selangor, Sultan Ibrahim Shah's rule in the 18th century.
+Cannons reinforced the ring of fortifications that encircled the fort, which was constructed by local villagers during the rule of the second Sultan of Selangor, Sultan Ibrahim Shah, in the 18th century.

 Kuala Selangor Historical Museum

 Not too far from the lighthouse, the local museum houses arrays of ancient weapons, dioramas, specimens of old currencies, and other collections of relics and artifacts.
 Visitors can learn about Kuala Selangor's local history, including its early settlement, fishing culture, and trading history from the exhibits.

 Perigi Beracun (Poisoned Well)

 Local history claimed that the Poisoned Well was used to torture traitors.
-Offenders would be placed inside the well, which would be filled with watery solution mixed with irritants, such as latex and bamboo shoots, up to chin-level as punishment.
+Offenders would be placed inside the well, which would be filled with a watery solution mixed with irritants, such as latex and bamboo shoots, up to chin-level as punishment.
 Today, curious visitors may view the well at close range, which has been covered with iron grates for health and safety to prevent unwanted mishaps.